kyle-alis/docs/docs/guides/build-your-first-product/build-your-first-product.md

 Knowing that people often forget when books are due for return, they also require a `notification` service which sends a reminder to clients about the books required for return, at the specified date.

-As part of this example, we will be creating a new product with a `receipt` resource neuron and a `notification` service neuron.
+As part of this example, we will be a `receipt` resource neuron within a new product along with and a `notification` service. neuron.

 :::details 🤓 What is a neuron?